bitrise-io/devcenter/_articles/reviews/getting-started-with-ionic-cordova-apps.md

 1. Go to the `Deploy to bitrise.io` step.
 2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
 Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](https://yv69yaruhkt48w.preview.forestry.io/builds/env-vars-secret-env-vars/)!
 These details can be also modified under `Notifications` if you click the `eye` icon next to your generated .ipa or APK in the `APPS & ARTIFACTS` tab.

+Start a build!
+If your app is properly configured, you can find it deployed to the marketplace of your choice!